Facs

 Transcript

-in the name of the ultimate, to FIGHT AGAINST the CONCRETE a powers.
-And we found two of them especially important, in the social realm, namely at that b c and capitalism.
-In the name of the ultimate principle of d and e, we demanded a fight against these demonic forces, their undercutting, their destruction.
-This was the meaning of the fight of f against the one side, the g.
+in the name of the ultimate, to fight against the concrete demonic powers.
+And we found two of them especially important, in the social realm, namely at that time nationalism and capitalism.
+In the name of the ultimate principle of love and justice, we demanded a fight against these demonic forces, their undercutting, their destruction.
+This was the meaning of the fight of religious socialism against the one side, the Lutherans.

-We had the same critical atittude [sic.] toward utopian h.
-We said that, in time and space, under the conditions of man’s i--which by the way is a Marxian and Hegelian term--there is no possibility of actualizing the j in time and space.
-Every attempt to do so is utopia, and utopia is a form of k which, like all idolatry, after a certain time NECESSARILY leads to what I like to call l disappointment--not a disappointment about a CONCRETE expectation, but disappointment about an ultimate commitment, and therefore a tragic and destructive disappointment, the disappointment the consequences of which always are emptiness and the danger of falling into OTHER m powers.
-This was our criticism of Marxism, of the utopian progressivistic belief in the coming of the kingdom of God in terms of n on earth.
+We had the same critical atittude [sic.] toward utopian Marxism.
+We said that, in time and space, under the conditions of man’s estrangement – which by the way is a Marxian and Hegelian term – there is no possibility of actualizing the kingdom of God in time and space.
+Every attempt to do so is utopia, and utopia is a form of idolatry which, like all idolatry, after a certain time necessarily leads to what I like to call metaphysical disappointment – not a disappointment about a concrete expectation, but disappointment about an ultimate commitment, and therefore a tragic and destructive disappointment, the disappointment the consequences of which always are emptiness and the danger of falling into other demonic powers.
+This was our criticism of Marxism, of the utopian progressivistic belief in the coming of the kingdom of God in terms of justice on earth.